whitehall: Configurable Document Types

 Using a content block in the schema

-To use a block, include it in the schema with the following properties:
+To use a content block, you need to define it in both the schema and forms:

 -